Spanning across diverse cultures and many nations, food is a universal source of joy and comfort. Who doesn’t appreciate a good meal? We all do!

 Also, keep your commercial kitchen clean and sanitized at all times with the Alsco clean and hygienic tea towels, kitchen towels and other linen.

-Moreover, have your staff wear properly cleaned catering work wear.
+Moreover, have your staff wear properly cleaned catering workwear and make sure they know how to determine proper fit.
 Provide them with sufficient hand sanitizers in the washrooms and kitchen to help keep their hands germ-free before and after handling food.

 61. Lead by Example